 Technology can’t solve all small business problems, but it can make day-to-day work easier.
-Here are five tools every small business should use everyday to cut costs, add capability and help your company punch above its weight.
-None of them are expensive:
+Here are five tools every small business should use everyday.
+They cut costs, add capability and help your company punch above its weight.
+None are expensive:

 Smartphones, tablets and mobile apps: Phones can do so much more than make voice calls.
 If you do nothing else, use them to get email while on the move.
 There are millions of mobile apps replacing almost every possible computing task.

 Cloud computing: Storing documents and data in the cloud is cheaper than running your own servers and less trouble.
 Back-ups are automatic.
 Best of all, you can get at important information from your mobile devices while away from home or the office.

 Software as a service: Software as a service (SaaS) delivers applications online.
 Remote servers do the heavy lifting, this means you can use powerful applications from a smartphone or tablet.
 Done well, SaaS means zero administration – you no longer need to worry about updates or making back-ups.
 Not always cheap, expect to pay anywhere up to around NZ$70 a month per application.

 Digital communications: This includes voice-over-IP calls, instant messaging, video conferencing and collaboration tools.
 Staying in touch is important.
 The specific tools depend on what you do, in each case the cost of digital communications is lower than conventional communications and often there are other advantage.
 Largely free, although you’ll need to pay for the data traffic.

 Company website: Go where the customers are; online.
 A website tells people where to find you and what to expect when they do.
 You can list your products and services, even do business directly from your own web site.
 Basic sites are free, expect to pay around $2000 for a more complicated, professionally made site.

 We’re used to technology buzzwords crossing over into the general business world.
 If someone talks about their personal bandwidth it is clumsy, but we know roughly what they mean.
 Continue reading